simul/simul.github.io/classes/env/skykeyframer.md

 k->daytime=0.25f;
 }

-You could also disable <a href="../../ref/simul/sky/skykeyframe/automaticsunposition">automaticSunPosition</a>, in which case daytime will have no effect on sun position.
+You could also disable [simul::sky::SkyKeyframe::automaticSunPosition](/ref/simul/sky/skykeyframe/automaticsunposition) , in which case daytime will have no effect on sun position.

 The unlinked time mode is particularly suitable to situations where you will use the Simul API to change conditions on the fly.